Man holding the hand of his daughter while they talk

 Telling them is the best way to protect them

-Your natural instinct will be to want to protect your child.
-However, from our experience of supporting families, we know that an honest explanation the facts, in language appropriate to a child’s age, given by people they can trust and who will continue supporting them is the best protection you can give your child.
-Knowing the facts and feeling supporting will empower your children to be self-assured and to counter any rumours and gossip they may hear.
-Being enabled to ask questions and express emotions will help them process their thoughts and feelings.
+Your natural instinct will be to want to protect the child.
+However, from our experience of supporting families, we know that an honest explanation of the facts, in language appropriate to a child’s age, given by people they can trust and who will continue supporting them is the best protection you can give the child.
+Knowing the facts and feeling supported will empower your children to be self-assured and to counter any rumours and gossip they may hear.
+Encouraging the child to ask questions and express emotions will help them process their thoughts and feelings.

 They might find out another way

 A suicide can quickly become public knowledge with police visits, an inquest, media interest and social media.
-Your child may find out online, in the news or by overhearing conversations rather than from you.
-If they find out this way, they may feel that they can’t share this information or talk about how it makes them feel.
+The child may find out online, in the news, or by overhearing conversations rather than from you.
+If they find out this way, they may feel scared and confused and worry that they can’t share this information or talk about how it makes them feel.

 They might feel they are to blame

-Children are very perceptive and they know that somehow things don’t add up or make sense.
-They become aware of things not said or an atmosphere of secrecy or silence and can come to believe that whatever is wrong is somehow their fault.
+Children are very perceptive, and they often know that somehow things don’t add up or make sense.
+They can become aware of things not said or an atmosphere of secrecy or silence and can come to believe that whatever is wrong is somehow their fault.
 Shame and guilt can intensify in this environment, and not knowing its source means it cannot be named or talked about.

 It will help them become more resilient